WSM-FM

 WSM-FM (95.5 MHz) is a radio station in Nashville, Tennessee.
 It broadcasts a country music format, with an emphasis on recordings released since the 1990s.

 From 1967 until it was sold to Cumulus Media in 2003, WSM-FM was the sister of the clear-channel WSM (650 AM).
 Following the expiration of a subsequent five-year joint sales agreement with WSM in 2008, the two stations have had no further relationship.
 WSM-FM was also the sister to WSM-TV until the latter was sold in 1981 and became WSMV-TV.
 WSM-FM's transmitter remains at the WSMV-TV site in West Nashville; its studios are located in Nashville's Music Row district.

 History

 WSM-FM began broadcasting on November 1, 1962, as WLWM, owned by C. Webber Parrish (d/b/a Barlane Broadcasting Corporation), a local Nashville businessman.

-In late 1967 ownership of the station was transferred to WSM, Inc., a subsidiary of The National Life and Accident Insurance Company, owners of WSM (AM), and the station's callsign was officially changed to WSM-FM on November 6, 1968.
+In late 1967 ownership of the station was transferred to WSM, Inc., a subsidiary of The National Life and Accident Insurance Company, owners of WSM (AM), and the station's call sign was officially changed to WSM-FM on November 6, 1968.
 This marked the return of the WSM-FM call sign after an absence of 17 years.
 In 1941, National Life had established the first fully licensed commercial FM station in the United States.
-Initially known as W47NV.
-This original WSM-FM was shut down in 1951 and its license returned to the FCC.
+Initially known as W47NV, this original WSM-FM was shut down in 1951 and its license returned to the Federal Communications Commission.

 After a short period of simulcasting the AM station, beginning in 1969 WSM-FM returned to the easy listening format previously aired by WLWM.